cycronix/dataturbine/Source/Applications/CSVDemux/README.txt

 -------

 Various command line flags can be used with CSVDemux.
-To see the list of options, run CSVDemux with the "-h" option, as follows (use the appropriate separator character in the classpath designation; here we are using ";" :
+To see the list of options, run CSVDemux with the "-h" option, as follows:

-java -cp <path to CSVDemux folder>;<path to rbnb.jar> CSVDemux -h
+java -jar csvdemux.jar -h

 Here is the output from this running this command: